eahilder/WUSTL-Cybersecurity-Bootcamp-Project-1-Azure-Cloud-Network/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly accessible, in addition to restricting access to the network.
-Load balancers help protect the availability of the network.
-Load balancers help maintain the availability by shifting the load between different servers to ensure that a single server does not become overwhelmed and thus unavailable.
+Load balancers help protect the availability of the network by shifting the load between different servers to ensure that a single server does not become overwhelmed and thus unavailable.
 This network also utlilizes a jumpbox.
 A jumpbox helps restrict access to the network by acting as a single gateway or "door" to the network.
 Utilizing a jumpbox allows for a much more easy to follow ACL in the NSG/firewall rules.
 In this project, the jumpbox also provided an administrative type workstation that can be utilized to manage and configurate the other systems in the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system metrics.